jxxparker/Eggtimer/README.md

 This is a project with beautiful egg timer app to boil your eggs to perfection depending on how you prefer your eggs.

+Soft eggs takes 3 seconds
+Medium takes 5 seconds
+and Hard takes 12 seconds

+At the end of the egg cooking, it will make a sound to let you know.

+This app is built using basic Swift language.
+Logics mostly include if/else statements with lot of variables used.